theupdateframework/taps/candidate-tuf-versions.md

 change is not backwards compatible, such as those in TAP 3 and 8, then it will be part of a new major version of the TUF specification.
-Non backwards compatible versions add features that change the way that TUF processes updates and need to be implemented on both clients and repositories atomically to maintain security and functionality.
+Non backwards compatible versions add features that change the way that TUF processes updates and so clients and repositories need to use code that supports the same major version when performing an update in order to maintain security and functionality.

 If the change adds a new feature that is backwards compatible, for example in TAP 4 and TAP 10, it should be part of a new minor version.
 These TAPs add